-- (1) Subject to subregulation (2), (5) and (6), every person who - - (a) is not a Namibian citizen; - (b) does not hold a permanent residence permit for Namibia; - (c) is not domiciled in Namibia or otherwise lawfully resident in Namibia; - (d) is not part of a team of medical personnel that is required to provide medical services in Namibia to alleviate the COVID-19 pandemic; - (e) is not a member of the diplomatic or consular staff of a country that is accredited to Namibia or in transit to another country; or - (f) is not a spouse or child of a person referred to in paragraphs (a) to (e), must, during the specified period, be refused entry into Namibia under section 10 of the Immigration Control Act.
+- (1) Subject to the other provisions of these regulations, every person who - - (a) is not a Namibian citizen; - (b) does not hold a permanent residence permit for Namibia; - (c) is not domiciled in Namibia or otherwise lawfully resident in Namibia; - (d) is not part of a team of medical personnel that is required to provide medical services in Namibia to alleviate the COVID-19 pandemic; - (e) is not a member of the diplomatic or consular staff of a country that is accredited to Namibia or in transit to another country; or - (f) is not a spouse or child of a person referred to in paragraphs (a) to (e), must, during the specified period, be refused entry into Namibia under section 10 of the Immigration Control Act.

-- (2) Despite subregulation (1) a person who - - (a) is not a Namibian citizen; - (b) does not hold a permanent residence permit for Namibia; or - (c) is not domiciled in Namibia or otherwise lawfully resident in Namibia;
+- (2) Persons permitted to enter Namibia must, two weeks before entering Namibia, in writing inform the relevant Namibian diplomatic representative in the country of intended departure of the intention to enter Namibia. - (3) Despite subregulation (1) a person who - - (a) is not a Namibian citizen;

-may enter Namibia from 1 September 2020, for the purpose of undertaking tourism activities in Namibia, subject to the Immigration Control Act, subregulation (3), the health regulations and other applicable regulations.
+- (b) does not hold a permanent residence permit for Namibia; or - (c) is not domiciled in Namibia or otherwise lawfully resident in Namibia;

-- (3) Persons permitted to enter Namibia under subregulation (2) may not enter Namibia unless such persons at the time of entering Namibia present to an authorised officer a negative SARS-COV-2 PCR test result that - - (a) is not older than seven days; and - (b) was issued by a laboratory that is certified in the country of issue to issue SARS-COV-2 PCR test results. - (4) Persons permitted to enter Namibia must, two weeks before entering Namibia, in writing inform the relevant Namibian diplomatic representative in the country of intended departure of the intention to enter Namibia. - (5) Subject to the Immigration Control Act, a person who - - (a) is a driver of a motor vehicle, an operator of a locomotive, a pilot in command of an aircraft or a captain or master of a shipping vessel transporting goods;
+may, for the purpose of undertaking tourism activities in Namibia, subject to the Immigration Control Act and subregulation (4), enter Namibia during the period, starting on 15 July 2020 and ending on 15 August 2020 as provided for in the repealed Proclamation No. 33 of 14 July 2020.

-- (b) performs any service relating to the operation of the vehicle referred to in paragraph (a); or - (c) performs a necessary service relating to the transportation of goods referred to in paragraph (a), in the course of business or trade or commerce may be allowed to enter Namibia if such entry is otherwise lawful.
+- (4) Persons permitted to enter Namibia under subregulation (3) may not enter Namibia unless such persons at the time of entering Namibia present to an authorised officer a negative SARS-COV-2 PCR test result that - - (a) is not older than seven days; and - (b) was issued by a laboratory that is certified to issue SARS-COV-2 PCR test results. - (5) Subject to the Immigration Control Act, a person who - - (a) is a driver of a motor vehicle, an operator of a locomotive, a pilot in command of an aircraft or a captain or master of a shipping vessel transporting goods; - (b) performs any service relating to the operation of the vehicle referred to in paragraph (a); or - (c) performs a necessary service relating to the transportation of goods referred to in paragraph (a), in the course of business or trade or commerce may be allowed to enter Namibia if such entry is otherwise lawful.

-- (6) Despite the provisions of subregulation (1), a person referred to in that subregulation may be allowed to enter Namibia if that person complies with or meets such requirements as may be determined by the Minister responsible for immigration issued pursuant to the Immigration Control Act. - (7) A person who contravenes or fails to comply with subregulation (1), (3) or (5) commits an offence and is on conviction liable to a fine not exceeding N\$2 000 or to imprisonment for a period not exceeding six months or to both such fine and such imprisonment.
+- (6) Despite the provisions of subregulation (1), a person referred to in that subregulation may be allowed to enter Namibia if that person complies with or meets such requirements as may be determined by the Minister responsible for immigration issued pursuant to the Immigration Control Act. - (7) A person who contravenes or fails to comply with subregulation (1), (4) or (5) commits an offence and is on conviction liable to a fine not exceeding N\$2 000 or to imprisonment for a period not exceeding six months or to both such fine and such imprisonment.